andymeneely/project-ocelot/IDEAS.md

 # Sub-Actions

-* Move to adjacent
+* Move to adjacent ➜
 * Observe: reveal adjacent event
-* Analyze: add an Analysis token, eventually eliminating Scenarios
+* Analyze: add an Analysis token, eventually eliminating Scenarios 🔍
 * Treat: add a medical token
 * Clear rubble
 * Extinguish fire
 * Calm person: remove a panic token
+* Call specialist
 * Disarm bomb (rare! need to call in the bomb squad for it)
 * Negotiate: (phone emoji) is a specialty one only Negotiator has
 * Contain: (phone emoji) is a specialty of Hazmat teams, and maybe someone has one with a huge cooldown.

+🔓
+👁
+⚠
+➕
+⚡
+💣
+💪
+☣
+☎
+☮
+🔫
+🔥

 # Situations and Scenario